LalitaChhabra/AutoDocs/README.md

 # AutoDocs

-AutoDocs is a Python-based tool for recording your screen and audio, then automatically generating professional documentation (Markdown, HTML, Word) using AI-powered transcription and summarization.
+AutoDocs is a Python-based tool for recording your screen and audio, then automatically generating professional documentation (Markdown, HTML) using AI-powered transcription and summarization.
 It is designed for creating tutorials, guides, and step-by-step documentation with minimal effort.

 ## Features